 This week the Ivory Coast is celebrating 13 years of independence from France -- years which have seen unprecedented development.

-This week the Ivory Coast is celebrating 13 years of independence from France -- years which have seen unprecedented development.
+Background: This week the Ivory Coast is celebrating 13 years of independence from France -- years which have seen unprecedented development.
 The first steps away from the French colonial umbrella were tentative.
 Government leaders were reportedly reluctant to risk the financial security of that arrangement.

 However, despite minor outbreaks of political unrest, the first president, Felix Houphouet-Boigny is still in power, and the Ivory Coast has enjoyed a growth unrivalled in West Africa.
 In addition, French technical assistance and foreign investment continued to flow in after independence.